dhanesh686-m/Secure-Chat-Application/README.md

   2.Use the following command to run client.py : python3 client.py

-## Enter The username and Hit enter
+## Enter the username and hit enter

 ### Enter the username of reciptent in the assinged place

 ### Enter the message in the assinged place and hit enter

-### To see Active users , Click "List of Active user".
+### To see ctive users , click "List of Active user".

-# Enjoy Chatting without any risk of privacy breach!!
+# Enjoy chatting without any risk of privacy breach!!